 Yes, but Bob bought it in 2013 right before the all-time high.

 And you will tell me that is in a strong position now.

 But, that’s not how this game works.

-Just as surely as price can and does temporarily defy the gravitational tug of value, in the end the hard laws of physics trump the soft science of crowd psychology.
+Just as surely as the price can and does temporarily defy the gravitational tug of value, in the end, the hard laws of physics trump the soft science of crowd psychology.

-The farther prices rises above or falls below their fundamental value, the greater the store of potential energy to be released in the resulting disequilibrium.
+The farther prices rise above or fall below their fundamental value, the greater the store of potential energy to be released in the resulting disequilibrium.

 That’s the reason why Bob exited at a fair price of 200 dollars because he couldn’t stand the 2014-2015 bear market anymore.